 and partly practicality as back in the 8-bit era, most video game sprites had to fit in 16 x 16 squares.
 The easiest way to make a cute, harmless-looking, and expressive character with that many pixels is to just draw a big-eyed face, and put feet on the bottom to justify its ability to walk.

 .
 The exact opposite is Tiny-Headed Behemoth

 - The ghosts in Ufouria/Hebereke.

-- Bubbles in The Legend of Zelda are skull versions of this, although they don't walk.
+- Bubbles in The Legend of Zelda are skull versions of this.
 They either hop around or use tiny wings to fly.

 - Balrog from Cave Story.
 Though he's not exactly an oval, really.
 Interestingly, in the early version of the game, this character design was a common level enemy, rather than a specific character.
 (Perhaps Pooh Black is a remnant from this stage of development?)

 - The Twisted Tales of Spike McFang has enemies that are waddling heads of garlic.

 - The Dread Heads from Crüe Ball are skulls with sandaled feet that wander the playfields.

 Shoot 'em Up

 - Super Mario Bros.'
 Goombas are somewhat justified, as they're supposed to be stout chestnuts.
 Or maybe mushrooms.
 Try not to think about it.
 As are the Bob-ombs, which are Cartoon Bombs with eyes, feet, and (later) a windup key.